Preparing for early season snow and backcountry travel could make or break your next adventure.

-Early season is a special time for ice and mixed climbers in the Front Range.
-The daytime temperatures are still warm but the night time temperatures are beginning to plummet.
+The early season is a special time for ice and mixed climbers in the Front Range.
+The daytime temperatures are still warm but the nighttime temperatures are beginning to plummet.
 With all this added precipitation, that can only mean one thing: ice is forming!
 Some of the Park’s classic ice routes are beginning to shape up and it’s only due time before they are fully formed and ready for an ascent!

 The Northeast Face of Notchtop Mountain (WI3 1000’)

 Alexander’s Chimney (M4 700’)